eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-1.md

   int listen_sock_fd = socket(AF_INET, SOCK_STREAM, 0);
 ```

 The `socket()` function creates a socket, and upon successful creation, returns a **socket file descriptor**.
-A file descriptor is a unique integer that designates a socket and allows application programs to refer to it when needed.
-Read more about them [here](/guides/resources/file-descriptors).
+A [file descriptor](https://en.wikipedia.org/wiki/File_descriptor) is a unique integer that designates a socket and allows application programs to refer to it when needed.

 The function takes three arguments: